A 6.4-magnitude earthquake shakes parts of Northern California - ExBulletin

 A 6.4-magnitude earthquake shakes parts of Northern California

-The quake came just days after a small 3.6-magnitude quake struck the San Francisco Bay Area, waking thousands of people up before 4 a.m.
-Saturday and causing minor damage.
+The quake came just days after a small 3.6-magnitude quake hit the San Francisco Bay Area, waking thousands of people up at 3:39 a.m.
+Saturday, and causing minor damage.

 The epicenter of this earthquake was in El Cerrito, about 16 miles (25 kilometers) drive from downtown San Francisco.